RSIGuard Technical Note

 Possible Solutions:

-- Try re-enabling stretches (within RSIGuard, click Setup, Settings, visit the Stretch tab, click Show Stretches During Breaks) and see if the problem repeats.
+2. If stretches are disabled, try re-enabling stretches (within RSIGuard, click Setup, Settings, visit the Stretch tab, click Show Stretches During Breaks) and see if the problem repeats.